zoetzikra/overconfidence_in_EENNs/blogpost.md

 ## A. Heteroscedastic formulation

-An extension to this framework involves making the computational uncertainty heteroscedastic.
+An extension to the framework presented in Section 3.1 involves making the computational uncertainty heteroscedastic.
 Instead of using a fixed $\lambda_\ell^2$, we can make it input-dependent:

 $p\_\ell(y_L|y, x^\*) = \mathcal{N}(y, \lambda_\ell^2(x^\*))$